-What if it wasn't a medical emergency after all?
+Getting emergency care if it wasn't an emergency

-Sometimes it can be hard to know if you have a medical emergency.
-You might go in for emergency care and have the doctor say it wasn't really a medical emergency.
+Sometimes it can be hard to know if you have a medical or behavioral health emergency.
+You might go in for emergency care and have the doctor say it wasn't really an emergency.
 As long as you reasonably thought your health or the health of your unborn child was in serious danger, we will cover your care.